Networks-it-uc3m/Quditto/functional_test/README.md

 Additionally, modify the inventory.yaml file if needed with the data from your machines.

-The qdts_orchestrator and the qdts_client packages must be installed in the tester's workstation.
+The quditto_orchestrator and the quditto_client packages must be installed in the tester's workstation.
 Please, refer to the main page [README](https://github.com/Networks-it-uc3m/QDTS/blob/main/README.md) to see instructions in this matter.

 ### Execution